Permissions Policy

 A policy directive is an ordered map, mapping policy-controlled features to corresponding allowlists of origins.

-A policy directive is represented in HTTP headers as the serialization of an sf-dictionary structure, and in and HTML attributes as its ASCII serialization.
+A policy directive is represented in HTTP headers as the serialization of an sf-dictionary structure, and in HTML attributes as its ASCII serialization.

 4.7.
 Allowlists